 Lurgashall, West Sussex

-On the hidden track near Blackdown this is a charming village filled with picturesque landscape, cute houses and some watermills.
-Small winery is the highlight of this village.
+On the hidden track near Blackdown, it is a charming village filled with picturesque landscapes, cute houses and some watermills.
+A small winery is the highlight of this village.

 Castle Hedingham, Essex

-Village built around the castle from 12. century is the famous historical place where timbered house play the game.
-Many events are hosted in the castle specially weddings, it offers a pleasant tranquille accomodation as well.
+The village built around the castle from the 12th century houses a famous historical place where timbered houses play games.
+Many events are hosted in the castle, especially weddings.
+It offers pleasant, tranquil accommodation as well.

-Scenic village filled with cute cottages was a perfect ambience for the several Hollywood films.
+A scenic village filled with cute cottages was a perfect ambience for several Hollywood films.
 Bridget Jones and Four weddings and a funeral took their locations here.
-Surrounded by the picturesque valley of the river Arun Share hosts a small museum, two pubs, St- James Church from 12. century and amazing scenery.
+Surrounded by the picturesque valley of the river, Arun Share hosts a small museum, two pubs, St 12th James Church from the 12th century and amazing scenery.

-This lovely village between London and Cambridge is settled at the river Cam.
-Properly here the Ashwell springs create the gorgeous experience.
+This lovely village between London and Cambridge is settled on the river Cam.
+Properly, here the Ashwell springs create a gorgeous experience.

 Church St. Mary with its tower stretches imposingly in the center.
-Three pubs also offer a brilliant commute atmosphere.
+Three pubs also offer a brilliant commuting atmosphere.

-This picturesque place on the river Thames is the home of the famous british painter Stanley Spacey who were focusing mostly on religious thematic.
-It’s announced by Daily Telegram as the second richest village in England.
+This picturesque place on the river Thames is the home of the famous British painter Stanley Spacey who focused mostly on religious thematics.
+It was announced by Daily Telegram as the second richest village in England.
 Stanley Spacey Gallery is alone worth the visit.

-Cute shops, caffe bars and restaurant are inescapable here.
-Train goes from London Paddington taking a bit more than an hour.
+Cute shops, cafe bars and restaurants are inescapable here.
+The train goes from London Paddington, taking a bit more than an hour.

 Great Missenden, Buckinghamshire

-Great Missenden at the Chiltern Hills is known as the home of two british prime ministers but its most famous resident was british writer Roald Dahl.
+Great Missenden in the Chiltern Hills is known as the home of two British prime ministers, but its most famous resident was British writer Roald Dahl.

 This large village is filled with charming houses, shops and eateries.
-Prestwood Tennis Club is located nearby and you can be honoured by splendid hilly views.
+Prestwood Tennis Club is located nearby and you can be honored by splendid hilly views.

 It can be reached from London Marylebone in 40 minutes.

-Lying on the banks of the river Medway Aylesford is a picturesque historic place.
-Recognizable by its medieval bridge the river played an important role in its economy.
-It’s also known by the battle of the Britons and Anglo-Saxons in the 5. century.
+Lying on the banks of the river Medway, Aylesford is a picturesque historical place.
+Recognizable by its medieval bridge, the river played an important role in its economy.
+It’s also known from the battle of the Britons and Anglo-Saxons in the 5th century.

 Its half-timbered houses and pretty alleys just look like they dropped out of a fairy-tale.

-It’s only one hour train ride from London Victoria to the station at Barming.
+It’s only a one-hour train ride from London Victoria to the station at Barming.

 Villages in Cotswolds

-Located only two hours from London in the southern corners of the country Cotswolds covers mainly four counties: Gloucestershire, Oxfordshire, Somerset and Worcestershire and some others.
+Located only two hours from London in the southern corners of the country, the Cotswolds cover mainly four counties: Gloucestershire, Oxfordshire, Somerset and Worcestershire and some others.
 Announced as the Area of Outstanding Natural Beauty in 1966.
-Cotswold is filled with mostly rural landscape of the soft hills and gorgeous villages and towns.
-Cotswolds stone characterizes the fairy-tale houses commonly described as honey coloured cottages.
+The Cotswold is filled with mostly rural landscape of soft hills and gorgeous villages and towns.
+Cotswolds stone characterizes the fairy-tale houses commonly described as honey-coloured cottages.

-Bibury is a typical english village picturesly set on the river Coln.
-Once described as „the most beautiful village in Cotswold by an architect and writer William Moris Bilbury is a synonim for english countryside.
+Bibury is a typical English village picturesquely set on the river Coln.
+Once described as “the most beautiful village in Cotswold” by the architect and writer, William Moris Bilbury, it is a synonym for the English countryside.
 Entering Bibury means being enchanted by its exquisite beauty where even films like Bridget Jones and Stardust were filmed.

 Bibury is only a short drive from Cirencester town.
-Arlington row is its most famous street built in the 14. century as the monastic wool store.
+Arlington row is the most famous street, built in the 14th century as a monastic wool store.
 Now it’s owned by the National Trust.
-This is the place you’ll see at the photographs of english countryside.
+This is the place you’ll see in the photographs of the English countryside.

 Trout farm in Bibury is a charming landmark of the place.

-Swan Hotel near the river Coln offers the authentic experience to immerge yourself into pure magic.
+Swan Hotel near the river Coln offers the authentic experience to immerge yourself in pure magic.

 Castle Combe, Wiltshire

-Castle Combe is characterised as one of the prettiest villages of England where fairy-tale cottages blend with the soft nature and lovely pubs.
-Near the pretty St. Andrew’s church stands the house of Doctor Dolittle from the 1967. movie.
-From the market place to the woodland limestone house tell the stories of the picture postcards.
+Castle Combe is characterised as one of the prettiest villages in England where fairy-tale cottages blend with the soft nature and lovely pubs.
+Near the pretty St. Andrew’s church is the house of Doctor Dolittle from the 1967 movie.
+From the market place to the woodland, houses tell the stories of the picture postcards.

-Known as the „Queen of Cotswolds“ Painswick evolved as the wool trade village into the charming wonder.
+Known as the „Queen of Cotswolds“, Painswick evolved from a wool-trade village into a charming wonder.
 St. Mary Church surrounded by the 99 yew trees describes its history and magic.

-Post office in Painswick is the oldest building, the only half timbered house.
+The post office in Painswick is the oldest building, the only half-timbered house.

 Roccoco Garden from 18. centure allures through the tamed valley, nowadays the only Roccoco garden of UK.

-Ashton Beer Collection houses Arts and Crafts Museum placed in the medieval church.
+Ashton Beer Collection houses the Arts and Crafts Museum in the medieval church.

 Some of the Painswick houses were notable historic homes.

-Set up in the rolling hills this secluded villages is among the prettiest of Cotswold.
-Appearing in the movie of Bridget Jones this village holds the sleeping beauty.
+Set up in the rolling hills, this secluded village is among the prettiest in Cotswold.
+Appearing in the movie of Bridget Jones, this village holds the sleeping beauty.

-Buckle Street is the most famous road immers in the pretty gardens where Snowshill Manor is the major attraction holding an authentic collection of Charles Wade, the local craftsman.
+Buckle Street is the most famous road immersed in the pretty gardens where Snowshill Manor is the major attraction, holding an authentic collection by Charles Wade, the local craftsman.